 Meets MnTC Goal Area 1.
 This course clarifies the process of oral communication, clarifies the basic principles of public speaking and allows the student to increase the application of these principles while both speaking and listening.

+Prereauisites:

-Prereauisites: • Assessment into ENGL 1101 This course is an introduction to computer programming.
+• Assessment into ENGL 1101

+This course is an introduction to computer programming.
 Emphasis will be on programming concepts, program design methodology, program debugging, problem solving and writing clear code.

 This course introduces students to computer programming logic and troubleshooting.
 Students are introduced to algorithm development and structure programming.
 These concepts are foundational to learning to program and general troubleshooting.

 This is an introduction to networks course that covers the architecture, structure, functions and components of the Internet and other computer networks.
 Students achieve a basic understanding of how networks operate while building simple local area networks (LANs).
 Students perform basic configurations for routers and switches and implement Internet Protocol.

 The focus of this course is troubleshooting computers and computing-related equipment.
 The course begins with an overview of basic electronics and progresses to building and troubleshooting computing equipment and IoT (Internet of Things) devices.
 It also deals with optimizing the performance of systems.

-CPTR2001 - Scripting for Automation (3 credits) Students will build on the skills learned in Introduction to Programming and Scripting.
+Students will build on the skills learned in Introduction to Programming and Scripting.
 Students will learn scripting styles, procedures and methods for system, database, web and network environments.

+CPTR1001

-Prerequisites: CPTR1001 This course deals with Linux installation, configuration and system administration.
+This course deals with Linux installation, configuration and system administration.
 This course lays the groundwork for continued study of Linux.

 This course will introduce information technologies used in an enterprise network environment.
 This course follows computing development from single hardware/single operating system operation to virtualization to container technology to implementation on the cloud.
 Students work with technology from each phase of computing development.
 The class discusses current trends within enterprise networking.

-Prerequisites: CPTR1108 OR • CPTR1040 This course explores how data is gathered and analyzed and how it can be applied to information technology solutions to maximize the benefits of data analysis, including increases in the efficiency and productivity of information systems.
+CSCI1110 - Informatics (3 credits) This course explores how data is gathered and analyzed and how it can be applied to information technology solutions to maximize the benefits of data analysis, including increases in the efficiency and productivity of information systems.
 Students will explore the social, ethical and personal implications of implementing information technologies and how information processes can impact business on a local and global level.

-will practice implementing several examples of controls and encrypting data in transit and for storage.
+Security is an important component of information technology.
+This course introduces industry-recommended security guidelines and controls.
+Students will practice implementing several examples of controls and encrypting data in transit and for storage.

-CSEC2204 - Managing Directory Services(3 credits)
+CSEC2204 - Managing Directory Services (3 credits)